Core Workflows¶

 Test¶

-oneehr test evaluates all trained models and configured [[systems]] on the held-out test split.
+oneehr test evaluates trained models and configured [[systems]] on the held-out test split.

 uv run oneehr test --config experiment.toml